-If you’re looking for an easy, off-the-shelf and space-saving bass system, a powered subwoofer is a great way to go.
-A powered subwoofer combines both the woofer and amplifier in a one single enclosure.
+If you’re looking for an easy, off-the-shelf, and space-saving bass system, a powered subwoofer is a great way to go.
+A powered subwoofer combines both the woofer and amplifier in one single enclosure.

-This means, there’s only one piece of equipment you’ll need to find a mounting place for.
-Some of the best powered woofers are known for being very compact, so they won’t take too much space in your vehicle.
+This means there’s only one piece of equipment you’ll need to find a mounting place for.
+In addition, some of the best-powered woofers are known for being very compact so that they won’t take too much space in your vehicle.

-While these subs can be huge difference makers in terms of bass quality, their smaller drivers and the included amps might not deliver all the sound power you want,especially if you’re seeking really big bass.
+While these subs can be huge difference makers in bass quality, their smaller drivers and the included amps might not deliver all the sound power you want, especially if you’re seeking huge bass.

-However, their compact size and ease of installation is what makes them a great add-on to your stereo system.
+However, their compact size and ease of installation are what make them a great add-on to your stereo system.

-Infinity Basslink is one of the best selling and best powered subwoofers out there.
-We’ve found that a lot of people who have bought this sub are completely satisfied with what they’ve got and recommend it.
+Infinity Basslink is one of the best-selling and best-powered subwoofers out there.
+We’ve found that many people who have bought this sub are delighted with what they’ve got and recommended it.

 The Infinity Basslink combines a 10″ woofer and 10″ passive radiator(also known as a “drone cone”) – increasing performance and limiting distortion – as well as an impressive Class D amplifier with 200 watts RMS being integrated into the enclosure.

-Infinity has incorporated special circuitry into the subwoofer to control voice coil position and to eventually maintain a linear motion of the cone,so the bass sounds fuller and richer.
+Infinity has incorporated special circuitry into the subwoofer to control voice coil position and eventually maintain a cone’s linear motion, so the bass sounds fuller and richer.

-The Basslink boasts a wide array of controls including variable low-pass filter, phase switch and Bass EQ.
+The Basslink boasts many controls, including variable low-pass filter, phase switch, and Bass EQ.
 These will allow you to tweak and adjust your bass according to your liking and taste intensity.

-They offer a wide range of different subwoofers ranging from 8″ to 15 inch in size, as well as shallow mount subwoofers.
-However, they have limited options when it comes to the best powered subwoofer.
+They offer a wide range of different subwoofers ranging from 8″ to 15 inches in size, as well as shallow mount subwoofers.
+However, they have limited options when it comes to the best-powered subwoofer.

 That being said, the first thing to notice about the P300-12 is its relatively compact size despite packing a pretty huge 12″ inch subwoofer and a built-in class D amplifier.